hanuruh/postDemo/README.md

 # List of social media objects
 Post project built for interview

+## Setup
+The dist folder has been added for easier build, simply run `serve -s dist`

 ## Summary
 Display of social medial posts with comments where the user can add replies and tags to them.
 A suggestion of tags is available and user can also filter posts by username, user id or body.